aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-properties/_index.md

 ## **Access Presentation Properties**
 As we have described earlier that Aspose.Slides for C++ supports two kinds of document properties, which are **Built-in** and **Custom** properties.
 So, developers can access both kinds of properties with the use of Aspose.Slides for C++ API.
-Aspose.Slides for C++ provides a class [IDocumentProperties](http://www.aspose.com/api/net/slides/aspose.slides/idocumentproperties) that represents the document properties associated with a presentation file through [Presentation.DocumentProperties](http://www.aspose.com/api/net/slides/aspose.slides/presentation/properties/documentproperties) property.
-Developers can use [IDocumentProperties](http://www.aspose.com/api/net/slides/aspose.slides/idocumentproperties/properties/index) property exposed by **Presentation** object to access the document properties of the presentation files as described below:
+Aspose.Slides for C++ provides a class [IDocumentProperties](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_document_properties) that represents the document properties associated with a presentation file through [Presentation::get_DocumentProperties()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation#a40a03eb17a9904ff80063f6df714c402) method.
+Developers can use [get_DocumentProperties()](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation#a40a03eb17a9904ff80063f6df714c402) method exposed by **Presentation** object to access the document properties of the presentation files as described below:

 {{% alert color="primary" %}}